-Employers' Forum on Disability is committed to ensuring that all its products and services are as accessible as possible to everyone, including disabled people.
+Business Disability Forum is committed to ensuring that all its products and services are as accessible as possible to everyone, including disabled people.
 If you wish to discuss anything with regard to accessibility, please contact us.

-Company limited by guarantee

-with charitable objects

-Registered Charity No: 1018463 Registered in England No: 2603700
+Company limited by guarantee with charitable objects.
+Registered Charity No: 1018463.
+Registered in England No: 2603700.